HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/green_house.md

--When coming in through the main entrance, loot the [HP-18 Gun Mount](/obstacles/gun_mount_hp18) so you can kill other players if they come in.
+- When coming in through the main entrance, loot the [HP-18 Gun Mount](/obstacles/gun_mount_hp18) so you can kill other players if they come in.

--[Potted Plants](/obstacles/potted_plant) usually drop ammo or heals - but no guns.
+- [Potted Plants](/obstacles/potted_plant) usually drop ammo or heals - but no guns.

--This is one of the most loot-dense houses in the game, so if you spawn late, it is unlikely it will be untouched.
+- This is one of the most loot-dense houses in the game, so if you spawn late, it is unlikely it will be untouched.

--Use the skylights and broken roof to check if there are players inside - but be careful, because they may be able to see you as well.
+- Use the skylights and broken roof to check if there are players inside - but be careful, because they may be able to see you as well.

--The covered entrance in the front of the house can be used to ambush players with as you are hidden from the other players' view.
+- The covered entrance in the front of the house can be used to ambush players with as you are hidden from the other players' view.
 The [Flues](/guns/flues) or [Model 37](/guns/model_37) are good options for this.

- -Note that your opponent might creep up to you from the side with another high-DPS weapon, so this is not a free-kill strategy.
+ - Note that your opponent might creep up to you from the side with another high-DPS weapon, so this is not a free-kill strategy.